Instagram debuts IGTV, a standalone app for videos from creators

 While IGTV is a standalone app, the service will also be accessible through the main Instagram app.
 It's a dedicated hub for longer videos, much like Snapchat's Discovery section, and will be curated by the Instagram team.

-Videos on IGTV can also be longer than regular Instagram videos, which can be up to 60 seconds.
-For IGTV, videos can be 10 minutes, though some accounts will be able to post videos that are up to an hour long.
+Videos on IGTV can also be longer than the 60-second maximum for regular Instagram videos.
+For IGTV, videos can run 10 minutes, though some accounts will be able to post videos that are up to an hour long.

-The move is specifically about courting creators, well-known personalities on the platform that have big followings and lots of influence among their fans.
-Up until now, YouTube, owned by Google, has been the premier breeding ground for finding and developing that kind of talent.
+The move is specifically about courting creators, well-known personalities on the platform who have big followings and lots of influence among their fans.
+Until now, YouTube, owned by Google, has been the premier territory for finding and developing that kind of talent.

 Instagram held the event in a cavernous San Francisco venue.
 The room was bathed in orange and pink lights reminiscent of the Instagram logo.
 There were food and drink stalls serving avocado toast, pressed juice and gourmet coffee.
 Along the edge of the stage, highly Instagrammable photo booths were set up.
-One looked like a beach scene.
-Another looked like a tie between a laundry mat and a night club, with the words "So Fresh So Clean" printed on the wall.
+One looked like a beach scene, another like a tie between a laundromat and a night club, with the words "So Fresh So Clean" printed on the wall.

 A big push in video

 It's not a surprise that Instagram would make major investments in professional video.
-The audience for original digital video has been on the rise in the past five years.
-Among US adults it's grown from 45 million in 2013 to 72 million in 2018, a 60 percent increase, according to the Interactive Advertising Bureau.
+The audience for original digital video has grown in the past five years, from 45 million adults in 2013 to an estimated 72 million adults in 2018, a 60 percent increase, according to the Interactive Advertising Bureau.

-For now, there will be no ads on IGTV, which means no revenue share between creators and Instagram.
-However, monetization is something the team is thinking about down the road.
+For now, there will be no ads on IGTV, which means no revenue sharing between creators and Instagram.
+However, monetization is something the team is thinking about for somewhere down the road.
 "There will obviously be a way for creators to make a living," Systrom said during a press conference after the main event.

-But Facebook Live has also been a source of controversy as some people have used it to broadcast killing and violence on the platform.
-Videos of unarmed black man killed by police have been streamed to the site.
+But Facebook Live has also been a source of controversy, as some people used it to broadcast violence, including killings.
+Videos of unarmed black men killed by police have been streamed to the site.
 Suicides and rapes have been posted, too.
 Facebook has responded by adding more content reviewers to monitor the site, sometimes adding warnings before graphic videos.
 The social network is also developing artificial intelligence tools to police content.

-Facebook has also invested in Watch, an initiative for professional content akin to what you'd find on Netflix, including shows like Ball in the Family, about Los Angeles Laker Lonzo Ball, his dad Lavar and the rest of the family.
+In addition, Facebook has invested in Watch, an initiative for professional content akin to what you'd find on Netflix, including shows like Ball in the Family, about Los Angeles Laker Lonzo Ball, his dad, Lavar, and the rest of the family.
 Another show, Humans of New York, is a documentary series based on the popular Facebook page by photographer Brandon Stanton.

 When it comes to potentially controversial programming on IGTV, Systrom downplayed the question.
 He said the "order of magnitude" of content won't be much different than what Instagram sees now.
-But, he said the team will "staff up" its team of moderators, though he declined to disclose the exact number.
+He added that the company will "staff up" its team of moderators, though he declined to disclose the exact number.

 The new video features are just the latest in a set of moves Facebook has made to mimic Snapchat.
 The rival social network, popular with teens and young adults, pioneered Stories, a format that lets people share a string of videos and photos that disappear after 24 hours.
 Facebook added the feature to all of its major apps -- Facebook, Instagram, Messenger and WhatsApp.
 The feature has been particularly popular on Instagram and WhatsApp, with traffic on both those apps' Stories features surpassing Snapchat's.